Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

 ### 0.3 (soon)

  - [x] Add plant`s resource
  - [x] New options for add all resource in RG
+For lazy people like me

  - ~~Add menu in CZCM for run Sub-program with menu buttons~~
 This feature was cancelled because menu buttons make python stop

  - [ ] New Sub-program : Extra Code Generator (ECG) for Extra Codes
 It will generate some code for specific zombies or armors, etc

+Progress :
+ - [x] Zombie Types Extra
+ - [ ] Zombie Properties Extra
+ - [ ] Custom Armor (Now working this)
+ - [ ] Srecific Zombies

+ - [ ] Add dropbox for GroundTrackName
+Why I didn`t change this

+ - [ ] Add default values as basic zombie
+For easy add values

 0.3 update will be last update in this year
 I have Korean SAT at November and I need to return the laptop to school which I using for CZCM